pravega/pravega-operator/README.md

 foo-pravega-operator     1         1         1            1           17s
 ```

+> Note:  We can run operator in testmode by passing `testmode: true` in `values.yaml` file.
+This will be useful if we want to run pravega on minikube or cluster with limited resources.
+In test mode, operator will allow us to run pravega with single bookkeeper instance.
 ### Upgrade the Operator
 Pravega operator can be upgraded by modifying the image tag using
 ```